Economic and Political Overview

 Foreign Trade in Figures

-Oman's economy is very open and trade represented more than 94% of the country’s GDP in 2021 (World Bank, 2023).
-The Sultanate mainly exports hydrocarbons and petrochemicals, and in the past few years has been trying to diversify its economy, with a growing share of industrial products in total exports.
-Oman´s economy is highly dependent on exports of oil (42% of total exports) and liquefied natural gas (26%).
-Other exports include chemicals, plastics and rubber products.
-The country’s demand for consumer goods and equipment has been growing in the past few years.
-The main imports are led by petroleum oils, vehicles, electronics and iron.
+Oman's economy is highly open, with trade constituting approximately 94% of the country’s GDP, according to the World Bank.
+The Sultanate primarily exports hydrocarbons and petrochemicals but has been striving to diversify its economy in recent years, with an increasing share of industrial products in total exports.
+Oman's economy heavily relies on exports of oil (50.6% of total exports) and liquefied natural gas (9.9%), with other exports including chemicals, plastics, and rubber products.
+In contrast, the main imports consist of petroleum oils, iron ores, vehicles, telephones, and gold.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data